jrxcodes/Discord-Opensea-NFT-Floor-Bot/README.md

  <br />
  `node .`
  <br />
+If you want to be just a little bit more advanced, I suggest you to use pm2 for your bot.
+If you want to run your bot with load balanced instances, you can use the command:
+`pm2 start index.js -i 4`
  Congratulations!
 You now have a running Discord floor price bot.

+If you want to say thank you, you can find me on Twitter @jrxcodes.
+The tipping feature in Bitcoin on Twitter is active, if you feel like it, I would really appreciate a tip/donation.

 This bot is inspired by https://github.com/ncitron/GasBot